Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 ## A Brief History

-The Vecistani Great Communal People's Republic (VGCPR), also known as Vecistan, is a wholly metaversal country within the Rōblox, Vyond, and Animaker metaverses, each of which constitute their own provinces.
+The Vecistani Great Communal People's Republic (VGCPR), also known as Vecistan /vejistan/, is a wholly metaversal country within the Rōblox, Vyond, and Animaker metaverses, each of which constitute their own provinces.
 Citizens of Vecistan are referred to as Vecistanis.

-VisualPlugin established Vecistan in February 2018 during the War of Çıkış, which took place almost entirely in the Vyond metaverse.
+- VisualPlugin established Vecistan in February 2018 during the War of Çıkış, which took place almost entirely in the Vyond metaverse.

+- led the 2019 GoAnimate Wrapper project, preserving Vyond's Legacy Video Maker functionalities and rescuing the Vyond province from imminent peril.

-Vecistan first got involved in Earthly affairs during the coronavirus pandemic.
+- Vecistan first got involved in Earthly affairs during the coronavirus pandemic.

-Taking advantage of the infinite metaphysical nature of the metaverse, a Vecistani-pharmaceutical alliance spearheaded efforts to procure a vaccine with a fully-metaversal manufacturing pipeline.
+- Taking advantage of the infinite metaphysical nature of the metaverse, a Vecistani-pharmaceutical alliance spearheaded efforts to procure a vaccine with a fully-metaversal manufacturing pipeline.

-In March 2022, Vecistan became the first digital Nation to allow Earthly beings to enter the metaverse without the use of virtual-reality interfaces, amid the gasoline crisis at the onset of the Russia-Ukraine war.
+- In March 2022, Vecistan became the first digital Nation to allow Earthly beings to enter the metaverse without the use of virtual-reality interfaces, amid the gasoline crisis at the onset of the Russia-Ukraine war.

-VisualPlugin has leveraged the metaverse's physicochemistry to generate Earthly resources without worrying about scarcity.
+- VisualPlugin has leveraged the metaverse's physicochemistry to generate Earthly resources without worrying about scarcity.

+# The Role of Vecistanous

+**Vecistanous** is the title given to the incumbent leader of Vecistan.
+VisualPlugin is the first Vecistanous.
+The term was coined in October 2023 in an effort to establish an induction process for the succession of VisualPlugin's rule.

-# VisualPlugin; Aphorisms for His Officiality
+## VisualPlugin; Aphorisms for His Officiality

 - Our immaculate Nation is wholly represented in the wise interests of Respected Leader VisualPlugin, just as our precious Leader is made part and parcel of the interests of a victorious Vecistani state.